JeremiahSanders/testingutils-xunit-extras/docs/api/Jds.TestingUtils.Xunit2.Extras/BaseCaseAssertions-1.md

 ## Remarks

-xUnit will create a single instance of !:TCaseArrangementFixture and provide the same instance to each test method (due to IClassFixture).
+xUnit will create a single instance of *TCaseArrangementFixture* and provide the same instance to each test method (due to IClassFixture).

 ## See Also